CCMH-PSU/CCMHr/README.md

   - `add_caption` adds a caption to a plot attributing it to CCMH.

+## Other CCMH functions

   - `setup_data_request` creates the folders necessary for data request cleaning and creates a skeleton data request cleaning syntax file with basic syntax that is run on most data requests.

+  - `remove_empty` removes columns that are entirely empty.
+This is usually due to items being deactivated.

+  - `remove_free_response` removes any free response columns.
+This is done prior to sharing data in case those columns have identifying information.

   - The `rename_subscales` functions renames CCAPS subscles them for use in a graph or a table (e.g. Anxiety34 -\> Generalized Anxiety)

+  - CLI cleaning functions: `bin_enrollment`, `bin_utilization`,
+    `bin_utilization`, and `bin_inst_utilization` discretize the CLI
+    variables into predetermined bins.

 ## Other general functions